Climate Change is Happening NOW

 - $306 billion in damage from natural disasters in 2017 set a US record.
 That’s enough money to send all 13.5 million US students enrolled in public universities to school tuition-free for 4 years.

-Read part 3 of this series to see where we stand today in our efforts to reverse climate change, the chances that we’ll stay under 2°C, and why 2°C matters in the first place.
+Read part 3 of this series to see where we stand today in our efforts to mitigate climate change, the chances that we’ll stay under 2°C, and why 2°C matters in the first place.

 Climate Change: The 5 Things You Need to Know series: